kidGodzilla/event-layer/README.md

 - Qualaroo

-## Instantiating a new instance of ElectricLove
+## Creating a new instance of ElectricLove
 We realize that not everyone wants to litter their code with calls to a global named **“Electric Love”**.
 So you'll probably want to start off by instantiating a new instance of **“Electric Love”**.

 ```